 Caution should be exercised when taking pancreatic enzymes like Creon since excessive amounts of pancreatic enzymes can be problematic, especially in children with cystic fibrosis.

-Natural alternatives to Creon include eating a balanced diet, avoiding high-fat meals, abstaining from alcohol, and taking over-the-counter enzyme supplements.
+Natural alternatives to Creon include eating a balanced diet, avoiding high-fat meals, abstaining from alcohol, and taking over-the-counter pancreatic enzyme supplements.